Home Updated July 3, 2018.

 5. If the player making the move rolls attack dice without allowing the opponent to review the move and an error is found it must be corrected and the attack(s) rerolled at the defender’s option.

-Die Rolling.
-Accepted Internet die rollers are http://dice.kenware.com/?mode=dice and ACTS.
+Die Rolling: Accepted Internet die rollers are http://dice.kenware.com/?mode=dice and ACTS.
 Players may use any other mutually agreeable Internet die roller.
 Players are not required to use the same die roller.
+Use of the VASSAL Waterloo module die roller is not recommended as it can be manipulated.

 Delayed Die Rolls: Die rolls are occasionally delayed beyond what is normally expected.
 If so, check to see if your opponent has received them.
 If not, the following procedure may be used.